TheBeachLab/selfhosted/README.md

 ### Setup a plain git server

+If you don't have it already `sudo apt install git`

 Begin with adding a git user `sudo adduser git` and set up a password for it.
 Log into the user `su git` and navigate to it's home folder `cd`.
 Let's now set it up to use ssh keys to log in instead of the password.

 ```bash